run-ai/docs/docs/Researcher/workloads/managing-workloads.md

 ## Workloads table

-The Workloads table can be found under __Workloads__ in the Run:ai platform.
+The Workloads table can be found under __Workload manager__ in the Run:ai platform.

 The workloads table provides a list of all the workloads scheduled on the run:ai [Scheduler](../../../Researcher/scheduling/the-runai-scheduler.md), and allows you to manage them.